Ivan Gudelj: Full squad

-Gudelj's excellent outings for the national youth team drew the attention national team head coach Miljan Miljanić who called Gudelj up for the full squad the following year.
+Gudelj's excellent outings for the national youth team drew the attention of national team head coach Miljan Miljanić who called Gudelj up for the full squad the following year.

 He made his senior debut for Yugoslavia in a September 1980 World Cup qualification match away against Luxembourg, coming on as a 85th-minute substitute for Zoran Vujović, and Gudelj quickly became Miljanić's favourite who soon made him the national team captain at the age of 21.
 In the end, Gudelj made 33 national team appearances, scoring three goals.
 He was a participant in the 1982 FIFA World Cup and Euro 1984.
 Because of his excellent games, French magazine L’Équipe put him on their list of ideal team of 1982 World Cup.
 His final international was a May 1986 friendly match away against Belgium.

-He was also named the Yugoslav Footballer of the Year in 1982.
+Gudelj was also named the Yugoslav Footballer of the Year in 1982.

 Managerial career

-He began his coaching career in 1990.
+Gudelj began his coaching career in 1990.
 As a coach, he led Croatian priests' national team and Croatian cadets national team.
 With the latter, he won the bronze medal in the Eurochamps 2001 in England (generation of Niko Kranjčar).

 Later, he led various clubs.
 He made it with Primorac from Stobreč, bringing it to Croatian top league.
 He also led Uskok from Klis, Zadar, Dubrovnik, Austrian club Vorwärts Steyr and Hajduk (replacing Miroslav Blažević in 2005).
 Before taking charge at Hajduk, Gudelj was manager of the Croatia U17 National Team and successfully led them to a 4th-place finish in the 2005 UEFA European Under-17 Championship in Italy.

-Personal life
+Personal life and death

-Born in the town of Imotski, he grew up in the nearby village of Zmijavci.
-As a child, Gudelj considered becoming a Catholic priest.
+Born in the town of Imotski, Gudelj grew up in the nearby village of Zmijavci.
+As a child, he considered becoming a Catholic priest.

 Also during childhood, he was an extra in the TV Zagreb-produced, 1972 Yugoslav television series Prosjaci i sinovi based on Ivan Raos' novel and filmed in Gudelj's home village Zmijavci.
-In the escape scene, the youngster distinguished himself from the rest of the kids as the fastest one.
+In the escape scene, the youngster distinguished himself from the rest of the children as the fastest one.

+Gudelj died on 2 September 2026, aged 66.